erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 <p style="text-align: center;"> <i>Applying link prediction on three selected entities using Jaccard Coefficient</i> </p>

 Link prediction is a little different from social influence analysis and community detection.
 First of all, at least one entity needs to be selected (by clicking on them) before applying link prediction.
 The three most likely links are then displayed by a dotted yellow line for each selected entity.
-It is also possible to apply link prediction why keeping the results of community detection or social influence analysis.
+It is also possible to apply link prediction while keeping the results of community detection or social influence analysis.

 >:warning: You should be aware of the fact, that in contrast to community detection and social influence analysis elements get repositioned when applying link prediction.
 Especially when working with a bigger network this  potentially means a significant loss of oversight.
-Unfortunately, There is currently no easy solution to this.
+Unfortunately, there is currently no easy solution to this.